 Anthony was called to the bar in 2016 and joined chambers shortly afterwards.
-Prior to that Anthony had practised as a solicitor in criminal law since 2010.
+He had practised as a solicitor in criminal law since 2010, working exclusively in criminal law.

 Since joining chambers Anthony has worked hard to build a busy defence practice and is frequently instructed by firms in the North West.
-He has experience in a wide range of criminal cases including serious violence and large scale drug offences.
-Anthony is also a Level 1 prosecutor and prosecutes cases for local authorities and trading standards.
+He appears before the Crown Court on a daily basis and has extensive experience in a wide range of criminal cases including homicide, large scale drug offences and serious violence.

 Notable Cases